welly091/reading-notes/401ReadingNotesSQL_1.md

 - SELECT can select strings or numbers from database.
 Concatenation or calculation can be done inside select.
 - e.g. SELECT 164/8, SELECT 'We'+'Are'
 - e.g. SELECT * -> 'star' means 'all'
-- If you select data but want to exclude a column, use two dashes ('--') to
+- If you select data but want to exclude a column, use two dashes ('--') with the column you don't want to selecct.
+  - SELECT column1, --column2 FROM table_name

 ## #FROM
 - FROM means from specific database.